Managing Waste and Attractants

 Bears may defend food and garbage and workers that stumble upon the situation and get too close may be injured in the process.
 Securing attractants is the single best way to keep workers safe, prevent property damage, and avoid the unnecessary killing of bears.

-Following a few bear smart guidelines will greatly reduce the chance of attracting bears and encouraging conflicts in and around your workplace.
+Following a few bear safety guidelines will greatly reduce the chance of attracting bears and encouraging conflicts in and around your workplace.

 Garbage

 Bears love garbage.
-As distasteful as it may seem to humans, our garbage makes it easy for bears to get the calories and nourishment they need without expending much energy.
+Our garbage makes it easy for bears to get the calories and nourishment they need without expending much energy.
 Consuming large quantities of digestible food allows bears to store large amounts of fat to survive the denning period.
 Since dumps, compost piles and other human garbage sources contain concentrated sources of calorie-rich foods, they are extremely attractive to bears, especially in the fall.

 The most important way to minimize human-bear conflicts is to keep garbage away from bears.
 Unsecured landfills, transfer stations, garbage storage areas, and food storage/preparation areas attract bears like bees to flowers.
 Once a bear gets a taste of human garbage they will return regularly in search of food.